nezaboodka/verstak/README.md

 actual data changed.
 It is achieved by automatic tracking of all dependencies between visual elements and data they use during run time.
 Such an approach is usually called reactive programming.
-It frees programmer from writing a code for "pushing" changed data to visual elements.
+It frees a programmer from writing boilerplate code for "pushing" changed data to visual elements.

 Changing of compound data and refreshing of visual elements on the screen is performed consistently, in other words in